Indexing Your Data

 Live Indexing

-The Live indexing option causes ChaosSearch to index the existing content in the cloud storage bucket that matches the object group file filtering criteria, and then to watch for and index any new matching files after they are written to the storage bucket.
+With live indexing, ChaosSearch watches for notifications of new content written to the cloud storage bucket and indexes that new content.
 Live indexing is the typical option for most environments where the cloud storage bucket receives new objects to index on a regular cadence.

 Live indexing requires the configuration of an Amazon Web Services (AWS) SQS integration or Google Pub/Sub integration (depending on the source cloud storage service) to notify the indexing service when new objects are available.
 For more information, see Live Indexing - Amazon SQS or Live Indexing - Google PubSub.